- All Projects

 - STRP Festival, Eindhoven, 2010

-- Centre for Applied Computing and Interactive Media, Hong Kong, 2010
+- Inaugural Exhibition, Applied Laboratory of Interactive Visualization and Embodiment, Hong Kong, 2010

-- International Documentary Film Festival Amsterdam, Amsterdam, 2009
+- International Documentary Film Festival, Erasmus Bridge Tower, Rotterdam, 2009

 - Un Volcan Numérique, Le Havre, 2009